abzicht/golang-neuralnet/Readme.md

 # Golang NeuralNet

 This is a rough implementation of a very simple Neural Network that showcases the basics of Machine Learning.
+You can find an extensive description of this network [here](https://finkem.de/blog/post/golang-neuralnetwork/).

 The network is defined in [neuralnetwork.go](neuralnetwork.go).
 An example for calling the network is found in [main.go](main.go).